-- Possible further increases/reductions in the value of the portfolio as a result of ongoing investee performance. - The length of time taken to realize on the portfolio. - The extent of guarantees which Crocus, through the Receiver, may be required to honour. - Professional costs incurred by the Receiver and its counsel as a result of current and future litigation. - Costs and damages for which Crocus may become liable and the Receiver may have to pay as a result of indemnities granted by Crocus. - Costs and damages for which Crocus may become liable as a result of the Class Action.
+- Possible further increases/reductions in the value of the portfolio as a result of ongoing investee performance. - The length of time taken to realize on the portfolio. - Professional costs incurred by the Receiver and its counsel as a result of current and future litigation. - Costs and damages for which Crocus may become liable and the Receiver may have to pay as a result of indemnities granted by Crocus. - Costs and damages for which Crocus may become liable as a result of the Class Action. - Any provision for the costs of the difference between the head lease and subleases for the premises maintained by Crocus. - The additional liability, if any, for the trailer fees payable to agents/brokers.

-- Any provision for the costs of the difference between the head lease and subleases for the premises maintained by Crocus. - The additional liability, if any, for the trailer fees payable to agents/brokers. - Any additional guarantees or indemnities granted by Crocus which have not yet been identified. - All other costs of monitoring the portfolio and realizing on the assets.
+- Any additional guarantees or indemnities granted by Crocus which have not yet been identified. - All other costs of monitoring the portfolio and realizing on the assets.